Luligu/matterbridge-shelly/README.md

 ### exposePowerMeter

-Choose how to expose the shelly power meters: disabled, matter13 (it uses Matter 1.3 electricalSensor device type that is supported by only by Home Assistant so far).
+Choose how to expose the shelly power meters: disabled, matter13 (it uses Matter 1.3 electricalSensor device type that is supported only by Home Assistant so far).

 ### blackList

 If the blackList is defined the devices included in the list will not be exposed to Matter.
-Use the device id (e.g. shellyplus2pm-5443B23D81F8)
+Use the device id (e.g. shellyplus2pm-5443B23D81F8) or the BLU addr (i.e. 7c:c6:b6:65:2d:87).

 ### whiteList

 If the whiteList is defined only the devices included in the list are exposed to Matter.
-Use the device id (e.g. shellyplus2pm-5443B23D81F8).
+Use the device id (e.g. shellyplus2pm-5443B23D81F8) or the BLU addr (i.e. 7c:c6:b6:65:2d:87).

 ### entityBlackList